-Junior Wall Street Finance Fellows is designed to improve education and employment opportunities for undergraduates interested in careers on Wall Street including investment banking, mergers and acquisitions, sales and trading, asset management and private banking.
-The program will educate students about what they need to know to compete for these positions and succeed in interviews and during the internship.
+Junior Wall Street Finance Fellows is designed to improve education and employment opportunities for undergraduates interested in careers on Wall Street, including investment banking, mergers and acquisitions, sales and trading, asset management and private banking.
+Students will learn how to compete for these positions and succeed in interviews and during the internship.

 Julie Pavlovsky is the faculty champion for this program.

-Curriculum - one-year program
+Curriculum: one-year program

 - Trip to New York City to visit investment banks and network with alumni.

 - Networking with an assigned Smith alumni industry mentor.

 - Compete for a summer internship in the investment banking industry.

 Students are required to attend Finance Fellows Networking Night in the Fall plus two other co-curricular events as approved by the Finance Fellows team.

 Examples of companies where Junior Wall Street Fellows have interned or received full-time offers:

 - Raymond James